jwoglom/pumpX2/README.md

 Reverse-engineered Bluetooth protocol for the Tandem t:slim X2.

+> :warning: **This project is still in heavy testing and development.
+For safety reasons, please do NOT use on anything but a backup pump or one not connected to active insulin delivery.**

 Currently functions as a basic Android application which pairs to the pump and allows sending read-only message requests and receiving responses about the pump's status and history.
 An Android library is exported which can be used